Marohn-Group/mmodel/docs/overview.rst

 handles the graph construction.

 The **model** can be created given the graph, the graph handler, and the modifiers.
-The model is a python executable object that behaves like a python function.
+The model is a Python executable object that behaves like a Python function.
-Specifically, the handler creates the workflow that executes each node, and modifiers are python wrappers (closure/decorators) that can modify the nodes and the graph.
+Specifically, the handler creates the workflow that executes each node, and modifiers are Python wrappers (closure/decorators) that can modify the nodes and the graph.
 The class ``Model`` handles the model construction.
 Constructing a model using a directed graph allows for clear execution steps, error messages, and easy testing.
 Notably, we can modify the subgraph easily without changing the model,